Innovative Branding Strategies · · 52 min read

 Pepsi: The Pepsi Challenge Campaign That Engaged Consumers

 The campaign's success was evident, as Pepsi's market share increased from 6% to 14% in heavily promoted regions, with a 20% improvement in product perception among young adults, according to a study by the Harvard Business Review.
-This strategic approach also included like Kroger and Safeway, which helped drive participation through special displays and promotional discounts.
+This strategic approach also included partnerships with retailers like Kroger and Safeway, which helped drive participation through special displays and promotional discounts.

 The blue slice represents Pepsi's market share after the campaign, while the red slice shows the remaining market.
 A larger blue slice means Pepsi gained more market presence thanks to the campaign.